-- ✓ We have a strong pastoral ethos in our setting where children are respected and treated as individuals; the school council also represent child viewpoints in the school. - ✓ Our curriculum and assemblies teach children to respect other people's rights and value their own. - ✓ Class Teachers take the initial responsibility for the child's well-being and will deal with matters on a day-to-day basis.
+We have a strong pastoral ethos in our setting where children are respected and treated as individuals; the school council also represent child viewpoints in the school.
+Our curriculum and assemblies teach children to respect other people's rights and value their own.

-We have a school Learning Mentor who is able to work with a small number of children, there is a discrete criteria for access - please talk to your class teacher if you have concerns.
-Parents can make contact with their child's Class Teacher or the school SENDCo at any time to discuss their child.
+Class Teachers take the initial responsibility for the child's well-being and will deal with matters on a day-to-day basis.
+The school SENCO, Mrs Hayter, is a Mental Health First Aider.
+Parents can make contact with their child's Class Teacher or the school SENDCo at any time to discuss their child if they have concerns.